 The physical part of boarding is easy.
 Just step up, and you're on.

-Just one word of explanation: If the cable car is completely full (and it can... sometimes be jam-packed for several stops after it leaves the end of a line), it won't stop no matter how much you wave or yell.
+If the cable car is full (and it can sometimes be jam-packed for several stops after it leaves the end of a line), it won't stop no matter how much you wave or yell.
 If there's no room, there's just no room.
-And if several pass you, all too full to stop, it may be time to re-evaluate your plans.
+If several of them pass you, all too full to stop, it may be time to re-evaluate your plans.

 Where to Ride: In Or Out?